 Impact investing through the lens of development

 We raise capital from institutional and individual investors across Europe and North America.
-Using the expertise of our local offices, we place your capital in social enterprises (e.g. Divine Chocolate, Cafedirect, BBOXX energy) who target a balanced financial, social and environmental return across 70 low income and developing countries.
+Using the expertise of our local offices, we place your capital in social enterprises (e.g. Divine Chocolate, Cafedirect, BBOXX energy) who target a balanced financial, social and environmental return across numerous low income and developing countries.

 The sectors in which we specialise our investing and capacity-building activites are financial inclusion (including microfinance), agriculture and renewable energy.
 Through our c.
 700 investee partners and additional technical capacity-building activities, we target many of the United Nations sustainable development goals (SDGs) to reach the most underserved communities in the world.

-A good home for liquid or long-term risk capital
+A good home for liquid or long-term reserve capital

 The Oikocredit International Share Foundation (OISF) depository receipts have historically delivered a gross dividend each year, every year since 1995*.
 Like any investment product, a dividend is not guaranteed and may vary each year.

 Investments can be made in euros and pounds sterling.
 The minimum investment is €200 (£150), there is no maximum.
 Withdrawals require no notice period, there are no annual management charges, commissions, fees or other charges and investors have always had their capital repaid.